-CBD, which stands for Cannabidiol, is gaining considerable attention as a trendy ingredient in skincare products, and many skincare formulators are enticed to add this ingredient into their formulations.
+CBD skincare, or Cannabidiol skincare, is gaining considerable attention as a trendy ingredient in cosmetic products, and many skincare formulators are enticed to add this ingredient into their formulations.
 However, as CBD is extracted from the Cannabis plant, it is often a source of controversy and questions.
-We created the formulator’s guide to CBD to take you through the CBD chemistry and and its benefits, and we will give you formulation tips to work with this ingredient.
+We created the formulator’s guide to take you through the ingredient’s chemistry and the claimed benefits of CBD skincare as well as give you formulation tips to work with this ingredient.

 CBD was first isolated in 1940 and its structure was determined in 1963.
 However, Cannabis is an important folklore medicinal plant, used for centuries by many cultures throughout recorded history.
 Cannabis has a long history of use to alleviate skin symptoms, with preparations identified in ancient medical literature dating back to Dioscorides.
 Cannabis was often mixed with fats and applied as a poultice to the skin for its antibacterial and anti-inflammatory activity.
 Despite any controversies, the cosmetic market is experiencing a tremendous development in products containing CBD, with a promising, continuous growth over the next years.